 - Monthly newsletters

-- Events for foster families and social workers such as our Appreciation Event in May, annual picnic in June, and annual Holiday Event
+- Events for foster families and social workers such as our Appreciation Event in October, our picnic in June, and our Holiday Event in December

 - Distribution of grant funding for tutoring and enrichment

-- Donation distributions available at our Community Resource Center (CRC)
+- Items needed to care for foster children stored at our Community Resource Center (CRC)

 - Quarterly meetings between Children and Family Services and foster parents